CraterMaik/imagix/README.md

-// create a new font to print, use the ImagixFont class var text1 = new ImagixFont('text to print', 20, 100,
+// create a new font to print, use the ImagixFont class let text1 = new ImagixFont('text to print', 20, 100,
                 // text a print, point in X, point in Y
     {
     //Options for a font